home-assistant/architecture/adr/0003-monitor-condition-and-data-selectors.md

 ## Consequences

-We don't merge PRs with useless data selectors.
-And remove available uneeded selectors to Home Assistant 1.0 We focus us to a good view/frontend to select and group available data.
+We don't merge PRs with data selectors.
+We remove existing unneeded selectors until Home Assistant 1.0.
+We focus us to a good view/frontend to select and group available data.